statamic/docs/content/collections/docs/core-concepts.md

 ## Your Content, Your Schema

 It's completely up to you how to organize your content.
-With nearly 40 different fieldtypes included, there are a lot of ways to break everything up.
+With nearly 40 different fieldtypes included, there are many ways to structure your data.

 If you like the "one big field" approach with all your content and markup in one chunk, we've got you covered.
 Or if you like to break everything up into small, discrete, optional fields, showing and hiding things as needed, you can do that too.